NTNU-IMT/stormbird/book/src/io_info.md

 # Input/output format

+This section contain an overview of input to and output from Stormbird can be handled.

 ## Overall principle
 Stormbird, as any library, consist of many data structures.
 Some represents the settings for a simulations, such as wake and solver parameters, while others represent input to or result from a simulation.
 To create and run a simulation it is generally necessary to pass information to the library about the data structures that you whish to create.